robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "I won't say it was easy," I said quietly.
 "Nothing prepares you for that sort of thing.
 Not really."

-She nodded, lips squeezed tightly.
+She nodded.

-"It's just —  no one else in the world could possibly help me understand what to do," she said.
+"It's just— no one else in the world could possibly help me understand what to do," she said.

 I waited.